Student Academic Services

 Who are we?

-The Student Academic Services (SAS) Department is made up of Learning Support Teachers (LST), Cross-Curricular Literacy Coordinator (CCLC) and Teacher’s aides (TA).
-LSTs coordinate TAs, and the CCLC works across the whole school in literacy development.
-The TAs work in targeted classrooms assisting teachers in class, working with students on a one-to-one basis and in targeted withdrawal literacy and numeracy programs.
-There is also a specialised TA who works with Indigenous students.
+The Student Academic Services (SAS) Department is a Kindergarten to Year 12 department made up of Learning Support Teachers (LST), and Teacher Aides (TA).
+LSTs work to develop targeted intervention and programmes for students requiring further assistance with their schooling.
+The TAs work in targeted classrooms assisting teachers in class, working with students on a one-to-one basis and in targeted withdrawal literacy and numeracy programs where appropriate.
+There are also specialised TAs who work with Indigenous students.

 What do we do?

-We provide assistance to staff as a sounding board for teaching strategies that require evidence-based research.
+We provide professional learning opportunities for staff to assist them in meeting the needs of students across the full range of abilities.
 We promote whole school initiatives that focus on study, effort and literacy development.
 The SAS Department promotes an inclusive classroom that recognises the diverse learning needs of all students.